BIG WIN for Move the Vote. More than 3,000 voted YES, twice the number who opposed.

 Why change the date of local elections from April to November?

-The purpose of moving elections to November is to increase voter turnout by aligning local elections with state and federal elections.Historically, Canton’s voter participation in local elections ranges from 17-24% of registered voters.
-(Turnout was higher in 2024, likely because of the highly unusual and charged circumstances of 2024).
-Canton’s recent voter participation in state elections is about 60%, and voter participation in presidential years is about 80%.
-There are currently about 18,500 registered voters in Canton.We believe that most voters who participate in state and federal elections (through early voting, mail-in voting, or election day voting) will also ask for a local ballot, significantly increasing the number of voters who participate and support our local government.Larger voter turnout means that the candidates elected will be the choice of a larger group of voters, more widely representative of the entire community.
-Over time, more voter engagement will likely translate into greater understanding, appreciation of, and participation in elected, appointed, and volunteer service to the community.
+The purpose of moving local elections to November is to increase voter turnout by aligning them with state and federal elections.Historically, voter participation in Canton’s local elections has ranged from 17–24% of registered voters.
+(Turnout was higher in 2024, likely due to the highly unusual and charged circumstances of that year.)
+By contrast, recent voter turnout for state elections in Canton is around 60%, and approximately 80% in presidential election years.
+There are currently about 18,500 registered voters in Canton.We believe that most voters who already participate in state and federal elections—whether through early voting, mail-in ballots, or in-person voting on Election Day—will also request a local ballot.
+This change would significantly increase participation in our local elections and support for local government.Higher turnout means that elected candidates will reflect the choices of a broader and more representative segment of the community.
+Over time, greater voter engagement is likely to lead to increased understanding of, appreciation for, and participation in Canton’s elected, appointed, and volunteer roles.

 Why do most Massachusetts towns hold their local elections in the spring?

-A very old Massachusetts law established this practice due to the autumn harvests of what were largely farming towns, which made holding November elections impractical.
-That was not the case with Massachusetts cities, which hold their local elections in November.
-We believe this distinction is no longer relevant and unfortunately depresses voter turnout.
-Some Massachusetts towns have already moved their local elections to November.
+A very old Massachusetts law established the practice of holding local elections in the spring, due to the autumn harvests in what were then largely farming towns, making November elections impractical.
+This was not the case for Massachusetts cities, which have long held their local elections in November.
+We believe this distinction is no longer relevant and, unfortunately, contributes to lower voter turnout.
+Several Massachusetts towns have already made the move to November elections.

 What is a “dual ballot” election?

 Canton holds elections annually for its municipal offices.
-State and federal elections are held every two, four, and six years depending on the office, but always on even numbered years.If Canton were to adopt this change, there would be no difference between the ballot voters historically received in April and the one voters receive in November during odd years.
-During even years, voters who wished to vote for local, federal and/or state candidates would receive two ballots (one with local candidates, and another with state and federal candidates).
-These are called dual ballot elections.
+State and federal elections occur every two, four, or six years depending on the office, and are always held in even-numbered years.If Canton were to adopt this change, there would be no difference between the ballot voters historically received in April and the one they would receive in November during odd-numbered years.
+In even-numbered years, voters who wish to vote in local, state, and/or federal elections would receive two separate ballots—one for local offices and one for state and federal offices.
+These are known as dual ballot elections.

 Have “dual ballot” elections been held successfully in Massachusetts towns?

-Yes.There have been successful dual ballot elections in numerous Massachusetts towns, for different reasons, although none that we know of for combining local elections with state and federal elections in November.With good organization and planning, and modest additional part-time/seasonal resources to assist our Town Clerk’s office (for example, partially processing mail-in ballots in advance of Election Day), we are confident in the ability to run a successful dual ballot election every other year.
+Yes.There have been successful dual ballot elections in several Massachusetts towns, for a variety of reasons—though none, to our knowledge, for combining local elections with state and federal elections in November.With good planning, organization, and modest additional part-time or seasonal support for the Town Clerk’s office (such as partially processing mail-in ballots ahead of Election Day), we’re confident that Canton can successfully run a dual ballot election every other year.

 Are there additional benefits to Canton of larger voter turnout?